ArchGPT/insomnium/CONTRIBUTING.md

 [GitHub Issues](https://github.com/ArchGPT/insomnium/issues) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests).

-Please respect the following restrictions:
+Please respect the following guidelines:

 - Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.